mikej/git-aint-scary/README.md

-# git-aint-scary
+# Git ain’t scary!

-Git basics for our CodeUp session.
+> Git basics for our CodeUp session.